Eight hospitalized after plane hits ‘unexpected turbulence,’ makes emergency landing in Alabama

 BIRMINGHAM, Ala.
-(WIAT) — At least seven people are injured after a plane with dozens of passengers was forced to make an emergency landing in Birmingham Wednesday afternoon.
+(WIAT) — At least seven people were injured after a plane with dozens of passengers was forced to make an emergency landing in Birmingham Wednesday afternoon.

 According to the Birmingham Fire and Rescue Service, the plane was headed for Nashville when it experienced severe turbulence and was diverted to Birmingham-Shuttlesworth International Airport.